netvl/picopickle/README.md

 }
 ```

-That is, it is some kind of a preprocessor which inspects the passed value for nulls and can [de]serialize them
+That is, it is a kind of a preprocessor which inspects the passed value for nulls and can [de]serialize them
 specially or prohibit the [de]serialization at all.

 By default picopickle allows nulls everywhere (`DefaultPickler` includes `DefaultNullHandlerComponent`).
 That is,